LiteralLySugaR/Hoi4MapCreatorTool/README.md

 `createLandType/clt` output:

 This command requires province map (map/provinces.bmp), a Terrain Input File path and output file name.
 Optional you can set starting pixel to check from and last pixel position to check \(\"-\" BETWEEN X AND Y IS REQUIRED), otherwise it will take longer to check since it will check EACH pixel.
 The Output file will ALWAYS be created as a .txt file.
+- clear

+This will clear the console.
+- end

+Console App will be closed.
+- return

+Will return to **Main**.
+- createLandType/clt [TerrainInput] [outputFileName] <MinX-MinY> <MaxX-MaxY>

+Change every land province entry according to the Terrain Input.

+Example: `clt map/MyTerrainInput.bmp MyDefinition 210-200 500-500`

 ## 5.1 Province Definition | Terrain Input